 First, you have to multiply the number of employees needed to complete the job and what their hourly wages are to calculate how much this job is going to cost you.
 Bear in mind that not every job will get done in the expected amount of time that you’ve allocated.
 Sometimes weather conditions unexpectedly cause delays, maybe there are permits that need to be worked out, and maybe the client needs to go out of town and doesn’t want your team working while they’re not there.
 If these are things that can potentially impact the number of hours your employees spend on a job, consider offering them a flat fee for the day or the job, so that way they won’t go into overtime.
 Take that number and work it into your estimate so you don’t end up short-changing yourself.

-Consider Using An Estimate Software
+Consider Using A Landscape Estimating Software

 If all of this is sounding like a headache to you that’s going to take up way too much of your time, consider going digital with your estimate process.
 This is also a great alternative for anyone who hates dealing with Excel or Microsoft Word spreadsheets and formatting and would rather pass the buck off to a software program that can do the filling out for them.